jonduan/proposal/_posts/2017-05-02-integrate-renewable.md

 Where should we put those battery?

+Help us smooth the variation of solar output.

+balance the load and solar

 *   Prof. Kirschen describes research on using batteries to address the challenges of incorporating renewable energy into the grid.